jank-lang/jank/book/src/jank-build/overview.md

 Adds the `-L path` flag to the jank invocation.
 The path should be absolute.

 #### `jank-build::link-library=lib`
-Adds the `-l lib` flag to the jank invocation.
+Adds the `-l lib` flag to the jank invocation, which supports both static and dynamic libraries.
+If both are present, dynamic libraries will be preferred, which matches Clang's behavior.
+Library names, relative paths, file names, and absolute paths are supported.

+#### `jank-build::link-static-library=lib`
+Adds the `-l:lib` flag to the jank invocation, which is similar to the `-l` flag but it forces the linked library to be static.
+If no static library is found, an error is raised.
 Library names, relative paths, file names, and absolute paths are supported.

 ### Re-run conditions
 Re-run condition directives tell the jank build system when to re-run the build